wxiaoyun/lms-frontend-deprecated/README.md

    yarn install
    ```

-4. **Setting Up Environment**:
+4. **Setting Up Port**:
-   Make a copy of `.env.example` and rename to `.env.development`:
-   Then, update the `.env.development` file with the appropriate values if necessary.
+   Update the `.config/constants.ts` file with the appropriate values if necessary.

 5. **Start the Development Server**: